Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: He's kidding.
 [In a hushed tone to Bruce] You can't say things like that!

 BRUCE BANNER: Just...
-It was a bad joke
+It was a bad joke.